-President Joe Biden’s student loan proposals have garnered national attention — especially his promise to forgive $10,000 of federal student loan debt for borrowers as part of pandemic relief measures.
+President Joe Biden’s student loan proposals have garnered national attention — especially the promise he made on the campaign trail to forgive $10,000 of federal student loan debt for borrowers as part of pandemic relief measures.

 This promise, part of the Biden Emergency Action Plan to Save the Economy, would affect only borrowers with federal student loans.